vitorpp10/Python-Automations/selenium_/selenium_1/README.md

 1. **Clone or download** this project.
 2. Make sure `chromedriver.exe` is inside the `drivers` folder at the project root.
 3. (Optional) Create and activate a virtual environment.
-4. Run the script:
+4. Run the script: `python main.py`

-python main.py

-text

-If everything goes well, you should see a message in the terminal:

-Teste E2E finalizado com sucesso!
+If everything goes well, you should see a message in the terminal: `Teste E2E finalizado com sucesso!`

-text

-The browser will open, log in, sort by price, add two products to the cart, log out and then close after a short delay.
+*The browser will open, log in, sort by price, add two products to the cart, log out and then close after a short delay.*

 ---